 - (2) Another document related to the common-interest community that is recorded before the date on which the unit's owner acquired title to the unit; or - (3) A contract between the unit's owner and the association; and - (b) The unit's owner receives notice of the alleged violation which informs him that he has a right to a hearing on the alleged violation. - 3.
 For the purposes of this chapter, a construction penalty is not a fine. - Sec.
+47.5.
+In conducting any meetings, a rural agricultural residential common-interest community must comply with the provisions set forth in chapter 241 of NRS concerning open meetings which are generally applicable to public bodies.

-48. If a matter governed by this chapter is also governed by chapter 82 of NRS and there is a conflict between the provisions of this chapter and the provisions of chapter 82 of NRS, the provisions of this chapter prevail.
+Sec.
+48. If a matter governed by this chapter is also governed by chapter 78 of NRS, NRS 81.010 to 81.160, inclusive, or chapter 82 of NRS and there is a conflict between the provisions of this chapter and the provisions of chapter 78 of NRS, NRS 81.010 to 81.160, inclusive, or chapter 82 of NRS, the provisions of this chapter prevail.

-- 116.1103 [In] As used in this chapter and in the declaration and bylaws [(NRS 116.3106), unless specifically provided otherwise or] of an association, unless the context otherwise requires, [and in this chapter,] the words and terms defined in NRS 116.110305 to 116.110393, inclusive, and sections 2 to 12, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
-50. NRS 116.110305 is hereby amended to read as follows: - 116.110305 "Administrator" means the Real Estate Administrator . [of the Real Estate Division of the Department of Business and Industry.] - Sec.
-51. NRS 116.11145 is hereby amended to read as follows: - 116.11145 1.
-To carry out the purposes of this chapter, the [Real Estate] Commission, or any member thereof [,] acting on behalf of the Commission or acting on behalf of a hearing panel, may issue subpoenas to compel the attendance of witnesses and the production of books, records and other papers. - 2.
-If any person fails to comply with a subpoena issued by the Commission or any member thereof pursuant to this section within [10] 20 days after [its issuance,] the date of service of the subpoena, the Commission may petition the district court for an order of the court compelling compliance with the subpoena. - 3.
+116.1103 [In] As used in this chapter and in the declaration and bylaws [(NRS 116.3106), unless specifically provided otherwise or] of an association, unless the context otherwise requires, [and in this chapter,] the words and terms defined in NRS 116.110305 to 116.110393, inclusive, and sections 2 to 12, inclusive, of this act have the meanings ascribed to them in those sections.

+116.110305 "Administrator" means the Real Estate Administrator . [of the Real Estate Division of the Department of Business and Industry.]

+116.11145 1.
+To carry out the purposes of this chapter, the [Real Estate] Commission, or any member thereof [,] acting on behalf of the Commission or acting on behalf of a hearing panel, may issue subpoenas to compel the attendance of witnesses and the production of books, records and other papers.

+- 2. If any person fails to comply with a subpoena issued by the Commission or any member thereof pursuant to this section within [10] 20 days after [its issuance,] the date of service of the subpoena, the Commission may petition the district court for an order of the court compelling compliance with the subpoena. - 3.
 Upon such a petition, the court shall enter an order directing the person subpoenaed to appear before the court at a time and place to be fixed by the court in its order, the time to be not more than [10] 20 days after the date of service of the order, and show cause why he has not complied with the subpoena.
-A certified copy must be served upon the person subpoenaed.
+A certified copy must be served upon the person subpoenaed. - 4.
+If it appears to the court that the subpoena was regularly issued by the Commission [,] or any member thereof pursuant to this section, the court shall enter an order compelling compliance with the subpoena, and upon failure to obey the order the person shall be dealt with as for contempt of court.